kulibraries/2022-09-23-ku-py-online/index.md

   Library Carpentry
   {% endif %}
   workshop,
   you will need access to an up-to-date web browser.
-We are working to provide remote access to Python and the workshop data, but if we are unable to do so you will receive installation instruction for Python in a separate email.
+We will access Python and the workshop data through remote computing instances.
+You do not need to install Python on your computer.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors